Let’s talk about changing habits… Did you make a new year’s resolution? Have you kept up with it?

 As simple as it can seem, change is hard.
 Really hard.
 The reality of this hit me square in the face the fifth (or maybe it was the sixth) time I tried to start regularly working out.
 As much as I’d push myself, motivate myself and force myself to do something, I’d inevitably quit just a few weeks later.

-It became apparent that I need to learn a bit more about how to make change in my life and focus less on actually making that change.
+It became apparent that I need to learn a bit more about how to make a change in my life and focus less on actually making that change.

 The problem divides down into a few major areas.
-Jim Taylor (a psychology professor at the University of Florida) says there are four major obstacles to change: baggage, habits, emotions and your environment.
-Any and all of these have elements that will resist positive change – things like depression, low self-esteem from your childhood, a demanding job or an un-optimized routine.
+Jim Taylor (a psychology professor at the University of Florida) says there are four major obstacles to change: baggage, habits, emotions, and your environment.
+Any and all of these have elements that will resist positive change – things like depression, low self-esteem from your childhood, a demanding job, or an un-optimized routine.